Jstar15/WysiPDF/README.md

 //todo
-allow hyperlink from a token include validation fix html support add docx export support
+fix html support
-/stop ability to change cells while an editor is open
+add docx export support
 //add types on packing .d.ts
 //shakedown tree if possbile so save space
 //add validation to chart